spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/04-aks.md

 2. You will need to have permissions to deploy clusters using AKS service on Azure.

-3. Register your Azure cloud account in Palette as described in the "Creating an Azure Cloud account" section below.
+3. Register your Azure cloud account in Palette as described in the [Creating an Azure Cloud Account](#creatinganazurecloudaccount) section below.

 4. You should have a cluster profile created in Palette for AKS.